WadkarNaved15/Project/README.md

 ## Product Page

 For the Product page, React is used, which is converted into a JavaScript file using Babel.
 After making changes in the React part of the page, run the command `npm run build`.
-This will create `bundle.js` in the `dist` folder.
+This will create `bundle.js` in the `dist` folder which is to be created by you before running the command.
 Then, move that `bundle.js` into the `javascript` folder inside the `public` folder.
 The changes made will be visible after this process.